 3,000-3,500 feet: 60 degrees

 And so on.
-It drops about 5 degrees for each 500-600 feet, according to these statistics.
+It drops about 5 degrees for every 500-600 feet, according to these statistics.

 However, in Jamaica's Blue Mountains, they estimate a 3-degree drop for every 1,000 feet of altitude, quite a different reckoning.

 Whose figures are correct?
 And why such disparity?
-Both temperature estimates may indeed be right.
-Then again, since hiking in the Caribbean is still in the formative stage, this may be one of many instances of contradictory and conflicting information.
+Both temperature estimates may indeed be correct.
+Then again, information in the Caribbean is often contradictory and conflicting.

-Who is precisely correct is not important.
-The essential point is this: it can get downright chilly in the Caribbean.
-A windbreaker is a good idea anywhere above 2,000 feet, particularly in winter months.
+Who is correct is not important.
+The essential point chilly in the Caribbean.

 It can also get cold at even relatively low altitudes if it rains, which it often does, especially between June and October.
 Climb Pico Duarte in January and you may wake up with frost on the ground.